How Long Does it Take to Acclimate Hardwood Flooring?

-When we asked Levon if there was anything else he did to help acclimate product prior to installation he said, “The HVAC should be turned on five days before installation and left running after the job is complete.
+When we asked Levon if there was anything else he did to help acclimate the product prior to installation he said, “The HVAC should be turned on five days before installation and left running after the job is complete.
 The main thing we need to accomplish is to keep the environment as close to the living environment as we can.
 That’s very important when it comes to a successful installation.”

 As the NWFA suggests, “Calculate what the optimal wood flooring moisture content is by dividing the high season and the low season.
 Example: If your region has an expected EMC from a low of 6% to a high of 9%, the baseline moisture content of the wood would be 7.5%.

 How to Test Wood Flooring Moisture Content

 Wagner Meters is the most respected moisture meter company in the world, providing flooring professionals with quality handheld devices that help establish a baseline and gather additional moisture measurements you can record and keep an eye on.

 These devices are instrumental for:

-- A baseline reading of wood moisture content at time of delivery
+- A baseline reading of wood moisture content at the time of delivery

 - Concrete moisture testing to ensure conditions are ready to receive wood

 - Subfloor moisture testing to ensure conditions are ready to receive wood

 - Changes in wood flooring as it acclimates to room

 These meters are the most valuable instruments used in the acclimation process.
 They measure the moisture condition of the subfloor, the concrete, and the moisture content of the wood flooring to be installed.
 Obtaining precise, accurate measurements will help eliminate flooring failures.